MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Set-AzureRmLoadBalancerFrontendIpConfig.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmLoadBalancerFrontendIpConfig** cmdlet sets the goal state for a front-end IP configuration in an azure_2 load balancer.
+The **Set-AzureRmLoadBalancerFrontendIpConfig** cmdlet sets the goal state for a front-end IP configuration in an Azure load balancer.

 ## EXAMPLES